severalnines/docs/user-guide/mysql/nodes.rst

 '''''''''''''''

 * **Overview**
-	- Provides a summary of host information and statisic histogram including CPU, disk, network and memory usage.
+	- Provides a summary of host information and statistic histogram including CPU, disk, network and memory usage.

 * **Top**
 	- Provides a snapshot view of processes running on the host, similar to :term:`top` command in Linux.